The Way of the Househusband: Television drama

 On July 8, 2020, Nippon TV announced that it would adapt The Way of the Househusband into a live-action television drama, which premiered in October 2020.
 The series stars Hiroshi Tamaki as Tatsu, is produced by FINE Entertainment, and features Tōichirō Rutō as director and Manabu Uda as screenplay writer.

-Episode list
+Episodes

-On July 29, 2021, Netflix announced that another live-action adaptation, The Ingenuity of the Househusband, would release on August 29, 2021, starring Kenjiro Tsuda as himself, who previously voiced Tatsu in the anime adaptation and the manga's promotional videos.
-A second season was released on October 7, 2021.
+On July 29, 2021, Netflix announced that they would be releasing their own live-action adaptation special titled The Ingenuity of the Househusband.
+This special was released on August 29, 2021, starring Kenjiro Tsuda as himself, who previously voiced Tatsu in the anime adaptation and manga promotional videos.

 Anime

 At the Netflix Anime Festival on October 26, 2020, an original net animation (ONA) anime series adaptation of The Way of the Househusband was announced.
 The series is produced by J.C.Staff and directed by Chiaki Kon, with Susumu Yamakawa handling the series' scripts.
 Kenjiro Tsuda reprised his role as Tatsu from the manga promotional videos.
 The series was released on April 8, 2021.
 A second part of the series was released on October 7, 2021.
 The opening theme is "Shufu no Michi" (The Path of the Househusband), while the ending theme is "Gokushufukaidō" (The Highway of the Househusband), both performed by Uchikubigokumon-Dōkōkai.
 A second season was announced at the Netflix Tudum Japan event on September 25, 2022.
 It premiered on January 1, 2023.